Order a trash or recycling cart

 Also accepted will be antifreeze, motor oil, automotive and dry cell batteries, fluorescent bulbs, fire extinguishers, smoke detectors, thermostats, computer monitors, CPUs, printers, keyboards, cell phones, and televisions.

-For information, call Wayne County at (734) 326-3936 or visit their website: Wayne County Household Hazardous Waste Program
+For more information, call Wayne County at (734) 326-3936 or visit the website: Wayne County Household Hazardous Waste Program

-In 2017 and 2018, there will be no trash collection on the following holidays, and the rest of that week’s trash, recycling, yard waste, and bulk collection will be one day later than usual:
+In 2023, there will be no trash collection on the following holidays, and the rest of that week’s trash, recycling, yard waste, and bulk collection will be one day later than usual: